yugabyte/yugabyte-db/docs/content/preview/faq/smart-drivers-faq.md

 ### How do I limit traffic to specific clouds, regions, or AZs using a smart driver?

-Traffic can be limited or directed to specific clouds, regions, or AZs using Topology Keys; each smart driver client sets this with a key pattern particular to each language.
+You can direct connections to specific clouds, regions, or AZs using topology keys.
+Each smart driver client sets this using a parameter particular to each language, as follows:

 - Java: `topology-keys`
 - Node: `topologyKeys`